notgiven688/jitterphysics2/docfx/docs/documentation/general.md

 This section covers fundamental design decisions and configuration options.

+## Collision Detection Philosophy

+Jitter2 takes a unified approach to collision detection that differs from many other physics engines.
+Unlike engines that implement dedicated algorithms for specific shape pairs (sphere-sphere, box-box, capsule-capsule, etc.), Jitter2 treats all collision detection uniformly using implicit shapes.
+Every shape is represented through a support function, and collisions are resolved via MPR (Minkowski Portal Refinement), falling back to EPA (Expanding Polytope Algorithm) for deep penetrations.
+This design simplifies the codebase and makes it straightforward to add custom shapes—any shape that provides a support mapping automatically works with all other shapes.

+Traditional physics engines use a three-phase collision pipeline: broad phase (spatial partitioning), mid-phase (hierarchical bounding volumes for complex meshes), and narrow phase (exact shape intersection).
+Jitter2 eliminates the mid-phase entirely.
+Instead of building internal acceleration structures for complex geometry, Jitter2 relies on [collision filters](filters.md) to handle large-scale environments.
+This enables user-defined spatial partitioning strategies—heightmaps, detailed triangle meshes, or even infinite voxel worlds can be implemented by generating collision geometry on-demand within filter callbacks.

 ## Precision

 Jitter2 supports both single-precision (`float`) and double-precision (`double`) floating-point arithmetic.